testing-accessibility/workshop-interactions-mechanics/README.md

 This should start the site for your browser at the address indicated in your Terminal:
 `http://localhost:1234`

+You can also view a deployed version: https://workshop-interactions-mechanics.testingaccessibility.com/

 ## Working through the exercises

 This is my favorite topic in accessibility: user interactions and mechanics!
 We’ll dig into common patterns for keyboard interactions and how screen readers overlap.
 We’ll use JavaScript and advanced techniques to craft accessible experiences for a variety of user inputs.